-The Research Group examines data usage in the digital economy from legal, psychological and economic perspectives.
+The Research Group (Previously named: Data as a Means of Payment) examines data usage in the digital economy from legal, psychological and economic perspectives.
 Our research focuses on the functioning of digital markets as well as the chances and risks of data trade.
 It includes questions of private autonomy in the areas of tension between data markets, data protection, contract law, data rights, and cognitive and emotional-motivational dynamic processes that drive individuals to permit use of their personal data.

 We analyse data usage in the digital economy from legal, psychological and economic perspectives.
 Our main focus is on fundamental questions of private autonomy in connection with data protection law and contract law, the ways digital markets function and their implications in the area of competition law.
 We are interested in the legal classification of actions involving collection of and trade in data.
 In this context, we explore specific questions such as strategies of digital pricing, general and sector-specific rights to access data, as well as visualizations of privacy-related provisions and practises.